mfrisoli/global-land-temp-dw/README.md

 ### Data Dictionary

-Below you will find a summary and example of the schema and data
+Below you will find a summary and example of the schema and data type constraints used

 ![Data Dictionary](media/data_dict.JPG 'Data Dictionary')